-Countries most in need: Fragile contexts, LDCs, LLDCs and SIDS
+Countries and territories most in need: Fragile contexts, LDCs, LLDCs and SIDS

 The DAC List of ODA Recipients shows all countries and territories eligible to receive official development assistance (ODA).
 The list also includes all of the Least Developed Countries (LDCs) as defined by the United Nations (UN).